angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ```

-Once the above commands are executed successfully, Check the versions of corodva and ionic by executing the following commands.
+Once the above commands are executed successfully, Check the versions of cordova and ionic by executing the following commands.

 ```bash
 C:\projects>cordova -v